uday2005/WiDS-2024-Web-Dev/README.md

 With a project-based approach, you will not only learn the theory but also apply it in real-world scenarios, enhancing your problem-solving skills and building a portfolio that stands out.
 Join us on this journey to become a proficient web developer and bring your ideas to life with Python!

+---

+This repository will continue to be updated with new resources and insights shared throughout the mentorship in the Winter in Data Science project.
+Stay connected for further developments!